-The Commission agrees with establishing goals for the AV Deployment Programs that reflect the Commission's priorities.
-The Commission, however, declines to prescribe targets, and instead, establishes reporting requirements that will allow the public to track the maturity of the industry; evaluate the permit holders' progress toward each of the goals; and to understand the permit holders' plans for the future.
+The Commission agrees with establishing goals for Phase I of the AV deployment programs that reflect the Commission's priorities.
+The Commission, however, declines at this time to prescribe targets and, instead, establishes reporting requirements that will allow the public to track the maturity of the industry; evaluate the permit holders' progress toward each of the goals; and to understand the permit holders' plans for the future.